BillJr99/Ursinus-CS173/_pages/Labs/Testing/lab-financialaidcalculator.md

  * @return The amount of financial assistance in dollars and cents (a double) */ public static double computeAssistance(double income, int numKids) {
+    double assistanceAmount = 0.0; // We'll start with $0 assistance as a placeholder value
-    // Your code goes here
+    // Your code goes here; update assistanceAmount to the correct value according to the rules above return assistanceAmount;
 }
 ```